lukeclewlow/C.V./README.md

 Through my time at Maker's Academy I have learnt good coding and testing practices in both Ruby and Javascript.

 - Embracing SOLID principles
-- Experienced in version control with Git
+- Version control with Git
 - Adopted Agile values, principles and practices
 - Massive advocate of Test and Behavioural Driven Development
 - RSpec, Cucumber, and Capybara for Unit and Feature testing in Ruby and Rails or Sinatra